git-plm/gitplm/README.md

 - versions in part numbers are sequential numbers: (0, 1, 2, 3, 4)
   - _rational: easy to use in programs, sorting, etc_
 - CAD BOMs are never manually "scrubbed".
-If additional parts are needed in the assembly, create a higher level BOM that includes the CAD generated BOM.
+If additional parts are needed in the assembly, create a higher level BOM that includes the CAD generated BOM, or create a `*.yml` file to declaratively describe modifications to the BOM.
   - _rational: since the CAD program generates the BOM in the first place, any manual processing of this BOM will only lead to mistakes._
 - Git "protected" branches can be used to control product release processes.